foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level3/lab11.rst

 =======
 - Show the smart home solution based on ARC and AWS IoT Cloud
 - Learn how to use the AWS IoT Cloud
-- Learn how to use the EMSK Board peripheral modules and onboard resources
+- Learn how to use the EMSK Board peripheral modules and on-board resources

 Equipment
 =========